 1. Commercial Products

-Using a liquid clay breaker This is the fastest way to break your clay soil.
-It is made primarily for clay and you can easily find it in stores.
-Liquid clay breaker can be used in both garden and lawns, they are rich in calcium and other minerals, and can even serve as fertilizers
+A liquid clay breaker is the fastest way to break your clay soil.
+It is made primarily for clay and can easily be found in stores.
+Liquid clay breakers can be used in gardens and lawns; they are rich in calcium and other minerals and can even serve as fertilizers.

-Liquid clay breaker helps to reduce soil compartment without having to dig or aerate manually.
+Liquid clay breaker helps to reduce soil compartments without having to dig or aerate manually.
 It also helps to improve the soil drainage level.

 2. Gypsum for Clay Soil